Frequently Asked Questions about the LETB Refresher Course

 What if I’m Less Than Six (6) months From the End of the Six (6) Year Period?

 I.C. §5-2-1-9(o) measures the time period for the refresher course from date of hire with the new agency.
 If an officer is hired by a new agency at least one (1) day before the expiration of the six (6) year period, then that officer qualifies for the refresher course and need not go back through basic training.
-Stated another way, as long as the officer is hired by the new agency before the end of six (6) years, then the office will have the full six (6) months to complete the refresher course.
+Stated another way, as long as the officer is hired by the new agency before the end of six (6) years, then the officer will have the full six (6) months to complete the refresher course.

 What Should I Expect From the Refresher Course?